Guides

 API use is subject to our Terms of Use, including permitted data uses (e.g. sales input, internal reports, LLM training) and restrictions (e.g. no scraping, resale, or public raw display).

-All API keys belonging to the same account share these budgets.
-Use GET /api/v1/stats for real-time usage: the response includes a rate_limits object with every limit (per_minute, daily, monthly, daily_company_detail, monthly_pagination, monthly_export, and test_key_monthly when using a test key).
-Each entry has limit, used, remaining, and reset_unix (when the window resets), so you can see exactly which limit you are close to or have hit.
+All API keys on your account, live and test, share the same budgets.
+Use GET /api/v1/stats for real-time usage: the response includes a rate_limits object with every limit (per_minute, daily, monthly, monthly_export, daily_company_detail, monthly_pagination).
+Each entry has limit, used, remaining, and reset_unix.

 Good to know